How To Get the Best Financing for Your New Vehicle

 Traditional Banks

-When car buyers consider places where they can apply for auto loans, a bank is likely top-of-mind because of an existing relationship.
-Banks offer a wide range of financial products and services—such as checking and savings accounts, mortgages, and new car loans—and usually have personnel on hand at a local branch to answer questions and assist with paperwork.
+When car buyers consider places where they can apply for auto loans, a bank is likely top-of-mind.
+Banks offer a wide range of financial products and services—such as checking and savings accounts, mortgages, and new car loans.
+They usually have personnel on hand at a local branch to answer questions and assist with paperwork.
 Additionally, banks offer opportunities to refinance an existing loan at more favorable interest rates.

-While a bank might be the first thing that comes to mind when shopping for new car loans, it's important to recognize that they have higher costs associated with loan applications and servicing fees (which are passed along to you).
-Banks can also resell loans to other banks or financial companies, and this may mean that fees, interest rates, and procedures may change—often with little notice.
+A bank might be your first choice, but remember that they often have higher costs when it comes to loan applications and servicing fees.
+Banks can also resell loans to other banks or financial companies.
+This may mean that fees, interest rates, and procedures may change—often with little notice.

 Who Are Bank Car Loans Best For?

 Traditional banks generally offer competitive loan terms on auto financing to consumers with excellent credit.
 To get the best auto loan rates from a bank, an above-average credit score is a must.
-Your credit score will affect the interest rate you are offered, so it's a good idea to check your credit reports before applying for a car loan.
+Your credit score will affect the interest rate, so it's a good idea to check your credit reports before applying for a car loan.

-While a lower credit score doesn't mean you'll automatically be denied an auto loan, you should expect the borrowing costs to be substantially higher.
-If you have a poor credit score, taking steps to improve it before applying for a car loan at the bank can result in a lower annual percentage rate.
+A low credit score doesn't mean you'll automatically be denied, but you should expect the borrowing costs to be higher.
+You should take steps to improve it before applying for a car loan at the bank can result in a lower annual percentage rate.

 Credit Unions

 A credit union is a non-profit financial institution that is owned and controlled by its members.
-Like a bank, a credit union provides a range of financial products and services—including direct auto loans—to its members.
-Credit unions are popular with consumers because of the favorable rates and terms offered, in addition to their focus on providing excellent customer service.
+Like a bank, a credit union provides a range of financial products and services to its members.
+Credit unions are popular with consumers because of the favorable rates and terms offered.
+They also focus on providing excellent customer service.

-Every federal credit union in the U.S. is overseen by the National Credit Union Administration (NCUA), an independent government agency that provides chartering and supervision.
-The National Credit Union Administration was created in 1970 and is responsible for ensuring the safety and soundness of the credit union system and protecting the rights of credit union members.
+Every federal credit union in the U.S. is overseen by the National Credit Union Administration (NCUA).
+They are an independent government agency that provides chartering and supervision.
+The NCUA is responsible for ensuring the safety and soundness of the credit union system.
+They also protect the rights of credit union members.

 Who Are Credit Union Car Loans Best For?

 To get the best deal on an auto loan from a credit union, you will need to be a member.
-Unfortunately, joining a credit union isn't as simple as opening a bank account because you must meet their membership requirements.
+Unfortunately, joining a credit union isn't as simple as opening a bank account.
+You must meet their membership requirements to join.

 Common requirements include living in a specific region of the country or working for a particular employer.
-However, if you can meet a credit union's requirements, becoming a member will help you qualify for the low auto loan interest rates they offer.
+If you meet a credit union's requirements and become a member, it will qualify you for the low auto loan interest rates they offer.

 How To Get the Best Car Loan at a Credit Union

-It's important to shop around and compare rates from multiple credit unions to find the best deal and to be prepared to negotiate with the credit union if you think you can get a better rate or more favorable terms.
+It's important to shop around and compare rates from multiple credit unions to find the best deal.
+Be prepared to negotiate with the credit union if you think you can get a better rate or more favorable terms.
 By doing your research and being an informed consumer, you can get the best deal on an auto loan from a credit union.

 Who Are Online Lenders Best For?

-Many online lenders operate in the subprime credit area of car loans, so having a low credit score isn't an automatic disqualifier.
+Many online lenders operate in the subprime credit area of car loans.
+This means having a low credit score isn't an automatic disqualifier.
 For those who have poor credit scores, an online lender may be one of the only options available.
-If you have a low credit score and know that you will be looking for new car loans in the near future, improving it even a few points can be the difference between paying more interest on a loan—or not.
+If you have bad credit, improving your credit score even a few points can make a difference in how much interest you pay.

 2. Indirect Auto Loan Providers

-Indirect auto loans (also called "indirect auto financing") are loans brokered by the dealership where you are purchasing your car.
-Depending on the new or used vehicle you want to buy, the dealership puts together an auto loan package from lenders in its partner network.
+Indirect auto loans are loans brokered by the dealership where you are purchasing your car.
+Once you found the vehicle you'd like, the dealership puts together an auto loan package from lenders in its partner network.
 So, while direct financing involves two transactions—one with the auto loan lender and one at the dealership to purchase the car—indirect financing is all done at the dealership.

 What Is the Process for an Indirect Auto Loan?

-Indirect auto financing is when an auto loan lender offers financing to the vehicle seller (usually a dealership) instead of directly to the buyer.
-The dealership then passes the financing along to the person buying the car, who then makes regular monthly payments to the lender until the loan has been paid off.
+Indirect auto financing is when an auto loan lender offers financing to the vehicle dealership.
+They then pass the financing along to the buyer, who will make the monthly payments to the lender until the loan is paid off.

-Since there can be multiple parties involved in an indirect auto loan, the easiest way to quickly understand it is with advertisements.
-The next time you are watching TV, pay special attention to the manufacturer (e.g.: Dodge®, Chrysler®, Jeep®, Ram®) car ads which include special promotions offered to "well-qualified buyers" and direct car shoppers to their local dealership (or showroom).
+Most vehicle ads you see on TV will include indirect auto loan offers.
+These offers are usually promoted to "well-qualified buyers" and direct car shoppers to their local dealer.
 In this case, the manufacturer is the lender, the local dealership is the broker, and you are the borrower.

 The Dealership's Finance Office

 Dealer financing is typically an indirect financing option offered by the car dealership that is selling you the vehicle.
 Both independent and franchise dealerships (dealers that work directly with a manufacturer) offer in-house financing.
-This may be through a finance company owned by the manufacturer (captive finance companies), the dealership, or a third party.
+This may be through a finance company owned by the manufacturer, the dealership, or a third party.

-Available exclusively to customers who finance through the dealership, dealer-arranged financing typically offers competitive interest rates and special promotions, such as no or low interest.
-Dealership financing can also be convenient since you can complete the entire transaction, from selecting a vehicle to obtaining financing, at a single location.
+Dealer arranged financing is available exclusively to customers who finance through the dealership.
+It typically offers competitive interest rates and special promotions, such as no or low interest.
+Dealership financing can also be convenient since you can complete the entire transaction at a single location.

 Get the Best Car Loan From a Dealership

-Like every other lender, getting great car loan rates from a dealership involves a little bit of research and preparation.
+Like with other lenders, getting great car loan rates from a dealer involves a little bit of research and preparation.
 Start by checking your credit score and report to get an idea of the auto loan interest rates you may qualify for.
 Next, shop around for interest rates from multiple lenders to compare and get a sense of what is available.
 Bring all this information with you when you go in person to the dealership.

 When you visit the dealership, negotiate the price of the vehicle and the loan separately.
 Don't be afraid to walk away if the car loan you are offered is not competitive.
-If you were able to get pre-approved for a car loan from a different financial institution, bring that loan amount offer with you to use as a negotiation tool.
+If you were pre-approved through another lender, bring that loan offer with you to use as a negotiation tool.

 Perks of Dealer Financing

-Keep in mind that dealerships may also offer additional incentives—such as complimentary routine oil changes, upgrades on rims and wheels, winter tires installed at a service center, and even custom MOPAR parts done at its body shop—that can add value to the loan.
+Keep in mind that dealerships may also offer additional incentives that add value to the loan.
+These can include complimentary oil changes, upgrades, winter tires installation, and even custom MOPAR parts done at the body shop.
 Dealerships can also include a trade-in value for your existing vehicle.
 However, be sure to carefully evaluate these options and understand the additional cost involved.

-To find the best deal on an auto loan, getting the best financing is important because it can result in a lower interest rate and a lower monthly payment.
+To get the best deal on an auto loan, it is important to make sure the financing is good.
+This can result in lower interest rates and monthly payments.
 Shop around and compare the rates of car loans from different lenders, such as your bank and the dealership.
 Comparing rates from different lenders will help you identify the car loan package that saves you the most money.

 Shopping around for car loans will also give you more bargaining power when negotiating with the dealership.
-Knowing the interest rate and terms of auto loans you are qualified for gives you leverage in negotiations, so you can negotiate the best possible deal.
+Knowing the interest rate and terms of auto loans you are qualified for gives you leverage in negotiations.
 By taking the time to shop around and compare rates, you'll potentially save thousands of dollars over the life of your car loan.

 2. Know Your Credit Score